Frequently Asked Questions

 We don’t do this.
 If a book is shown as in stock on the site we really have it here in our stockroom ready to dispatch.

-Untracked orders made before midday on working days are dispatched on the same day.
-Untracked orders made after midday on working days are sent the same day or the next working day.
-Tracked orders are usually the same as these, but occasionally get dispatched one extra working day later during very busy periods.
+Orders made before midday on working days are dispatched on the same day.
+Orders made after midday are often dispatched on the same day but may be dispatched on the next working day.
 For full details on dispatch and delivery times see our Shipping Page.

 I’m looking for a specific old book and it’s not on your site, do you have it?